-In the Gospel Reading, blind Bartimaeus will not stop yelling for Jesus to have pity on him, until Jesus finally calls for him.
+In the Gospel Reading blind Bartimaeus will not stop yelling for Jesus to have pity on him, until Jesus finally calls for him.

-And at this point the funny parts of the story start.
+At this point the funny parts of the story start.
 Why doesn’t Jesus go over to Bartimaeus?
 Why wait for the blind man to find his way to Jesus?
 And when Bartimaeus does find his way to him, Jesus asks him what seems like the dumbest question: “What do you want me to do for you?”
 What on earth would anybody suppose Bartimaeus wants?
 He’s blind!

 Here we need to notice what Bartimaeus actually says to Jesus in answer to Jesus’ question to him.
 Bartimaeus does not say to Jesus, “I want my sight.”
 He says, “I want to see.”
 To want sight is to want a capacity which can be used for all kinds of purposes—raising sheep, making money.
 But to want to see is to want the connection with reality that the exercise of sight makes possible.
 Wanting to see is wanting to know the true nature of reality, hidden in one way from a person when he is blind.

 Seeing isn’t limited to seeing the blue of the sky or the road to home.
-It is also a matter of seeing the truth about things, or even of seeing The Truth himself.
+It is also a matter of seeing the truth about things, or even of seeing the Truth himself.

 Bartimaeus came to Jesus and he saw the Lord, because seeing was what he really wanted.
 And that’s why Jesus tells him that his faith has saved him.